A product for permutation groups and topological groups: An uncountable set of compactly generated simple groups

-Indeed, for any two groups $G:=\Boxproduct{Q}{S_3}{}$ and $H:=\Boxproduct{Q'}{S_3}{}$ taken from the proof of Theorem~\ref{thm:infinitely_many_simple_groups}, any point stabiliser $G_v$ in $G$ is permutation isomorphic to any point stabiliser in $H$.
+Indeed, for two groups $G:=\Universal{Q}{S_3}{}$ and $H:=\Universal{Q'}{S_3}{}$ taken from the proof of Theorem~\ref{thm:infinitely_many_simple_groups}, any point stabiliser in $G$ of a vertex $v \in \Vb$ is permutation isomorphic to any point stabiliser in $H$.
 This is easy to see if you consider the induced actions of G and H on the $(\aleph_0, 3)$-biregular tree $T$.

 Thus, if $Q$ and $Q'$ are non-isomorphic, then $G$ and $H$ are non-isomorphic, non-discrete, simple, totally disconnected locally compact groups and moreover $G$ and $H$ have compact open subgroups, $G_v$ and $H_v$ respectively, which are isomorphic as topological groups. \end{remark}